Certora/Examples/CVLByExample/structs/BankAccounts/README.md

 ## Configuration with `optimisticFallback`
 This configuration uses the prover argument `-optimisticFallback = true` which makes the withdraw take effect also in the case of a revert.
+The rules that fail with the default configuration and pass with this configuration:
+- `witnessNativeBalanceChangesByWithdraw`
+- `nativeBalanceAfterTwoWithdrawFromInitShouldPass`

 Run this configuration via: